ljsgrant/ga-project-03-client/README.md

 ## Introduction & Deployed Project

 TheForum is a full-stack social media application built using the MERN stack.
-Its functionality is loosely modelled on Reddit: users can make posts, edit and delete their posts, comment on posts, reply to comments, and view other users’ profile pages.
-It has secure registration and login using JSON Web Token, and handles profile pictures via Cloudinary.
+Its functionality is loosely modelled on sites similar to Reddit: users can make posts, edit and delete their posts, comment on posts, reply to comments, and view other users’ profile pages.
+The app has secure registration and login using JSON Web Token, and handles profile pictures via Cloudinary.

 ### Deployed project: https://louis-theforum.netlify.app/